capoony/Chapter7-InvPopGenomics/README.md

 As you can see in Figure 3 for *In(2L)t* (Panel A) and *In(3R)Payne* (Panel B), genetic differentiation is elevated among the karyotypes within the inversion and particularly at and around the inversion breakpoints.
 These patterns suggest that novel mutations building up over time in the proximity of the inversion breakpoints result in strong differentiation.
 Consistent with theory, the suppression of recombination prevents genetic homogenization among the karyotypes across the whole inverted region, but specifically at the breakpoints (22).
 Particularly for *In(3R)Payne*, we observe a typical “suspension bridge” pattern of genetic differentiation within the inversion (29), which suggests that gene flux in distance to the breakpoints and towards the center of the inversion has led to a homogenization of genetic variation across the two karyotypes (27).
 Similar to Figure 2, we also observe that patterns of differentiation spread way beyond the inversion breakpoints, as shown for *In(2L)t*, which further emphasizes the genome-wide impact of inversions on genetic variation.

 ![Figure3](Figures/Figure3.png)
->> **Figure 3**: Manhattan plots showing the distribution of SNP-wise FST between INV and ST individuals along the genome.
-In addition, averaged FST values in 200kbp windows are overlaid as line plots in red and the genomic regions spanned by the inversions *In(2L)t* (Panel A) and *In(3R)Payne* (Panel B) are highlighted by transparent blue boxes.
+>> **Figure 3**: Manhattan plots showing the distribution of SNP-wise *F*<sub>ST</sub> between INV and ST individuals along the genome.
+In addition, averaged *F*<sub>ST</sub> values in 200kbp windows are overlaid as line plots in red and the genomic regions spanned by the inversions *In(2L)t* (Panel A) and *In(3R)Payne* (Panel B) are highlighted by transparent blue boxes.

 ### (3) SNPs in strong linkage disequilibrium with different karyotypes
-Several SNPs that are clustered at the inversion breakpoints in the Manhattan plots of Figure 3 show very high FST values, which indicates complete or near complete fixation for different alleles between the two karyotypes.
+Several SNPs that are clustered at the inversion breakpoints in the Manhattan plots of Figure 3 show very high *F*<sub>ST</sub> values, which indicates complete or near complete fixation for different alleles between the two karyotypes.
 We therefore assume that many SNPs are in complete linkage disequilibrium (LD) with the inversion - at least in the particular Zambian population sample that we investigate here.
 In those SNPs, one allele is associated with the inverted karyotype (INV) and the other with the standard arrangement (ST).
 This makes it possible to use these SNPs as diagnostic markers that allow to (1) test if the sequencing data of given individual with unknown karyotype is carrying the inversion simply by tracing for the inversion-specific allele at the corresponding diagnostic markers.
 Furthermore, (2) it is possible to estimate the frequency of inverted chromosomes in pooled sequencing (Pool-Seq) data, where multiple individuals are pooled prior to DNA extraction and the pool of DNA is then sequenced jointly (61).
 In the latter type of datasets, it is assumed that the allele frequency in the pooled sequencing reliably estimates the actual frequency of the allele in the population from which the pooled individuals were randomly sampled (76).
 Thus, the median frequency of the inversion-specific alleles in the pooled dataset should roughly correspond to the inversion frequency given that these SNPs are in tight LD with the inversion.
 However, I need to caution here, that these markers should - at best - be applied only to sequencing data from samples collected in the same broader geographic region, or that diagnostic maker SNPs are defined using a mixed sample of individuals with known karyotype from all areas where the corresponding inversion occurs.
 The evolutionary history of inversions with a broad geographic distribution may be very complex and characterized by the emergence and fixation of different SNPs within the inversion in different geographic regions (31).

 #### (3.1) Inversion-specific diagnostic marker SNPs
 > In the following, we will use a custom script that searches the VCF files with samples specific to the *In(2L)t* and *In(3R)Payne* analyses for potential candidate SNPs.
 Specifically, we will focus on SNPs that are in full LD with either of the two focal inversions and which are located within 200kbp distance to an inversion breakpoint.
 For these SNPs, we will then isolate the alleles that are fixed within the inverted chromosomes.